easttennesseecc-star/Q-Top-Dog-IDE/LLM_ASSIGNMENT_DOCUMENTATION_INDEX.md

 - Troubleshooting guide
 - FAQ section

-**When to Read**: You just opened Q-IDE and want to know how to assign LLMs
+**When to Read**: You just opened Top Dog and want to know how to assign LLMs

 **Key Sections**:
 - How to Assign an LLM to a Role